MC Oluomo shares video as Whitemoney pays him courtesy visit at home

 - Musiliu Akinsanya (aka MC Oluomo), the chairman of the NURTW in Lagos state has taken to social media to thank BBNaija star, Whitemoney

-- Oluomo revealed that he was surprised by the courtesy visit and he had a fruitful discussion with the singer
+- Oluomo revealed that he was surprised by the courtesy visit and he had a fruitful discussion with the reality TV star

 - While some people hailed Whitemoney and MC Oluomo, others could not help but point out that the BBNaija star is gunning for something else